Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 Particularly if, like me,

-you have don't have the highest opinion of yourself
+you don't have the highest opinion of yourself

 "If I can do it, it must be easy"